Keynote and invited speakers

 Dr Gillam has published three books, three norm-referenced tests, and more than 130 articles and book chapters.
 He has been an associate editor of the Journal of Speech, Language, and Hearing Research, the American Journal of Speech-Language Pathology, and Topics in Language Disorders.
 Dr Gillam has received numerous teaching and research awards including Honors of the American Speech, Language, and Hearing Association (ASHA), Distinguished Alumnus at Indiana University, ASHA Fellow, the Haydn Williams Fellow at Curtin University in Western Australia, the Dads Association Centennial Teaching Fellowship at the University of Texas at Austin, the Editor’s Award for the article of highest merit in the Journal of Speech, Language, and Hearing Research (twice) and the Robins Award for the outstanding researcher at Utah State University.

 View the abstracts for Dr Gillam's Masterclass, Keynote and Seminar presentations.

-Professor Sandra (Sandi) Gillam
+Dr Sandra (Sandi) Gillam